Ruby on Rails - Installation

 Assuming you have installed Rails using RubyGems, keeping it up-to-date is relatively easy.
-The same command we can use in both windows and linux platform.
-Issue the following command −
+We can use the same command in both Windows and Linux platform.
+Use the following command −

 tp> gem update rails

-Output: The following illustration you seen is the windows command prompt.
-The linux terminal also provides the same output.
+The following screenshot shows a Windows command prompt.
+The Linux terminal also provides the same output.

 tp> rails new demo

-This will generate a demo rail project, we will discuss about it later.
-Currently we have to check if the environment is setup or not.
+It will generate a demo rail project; we will discuss about it later.
+Currently we have to check if the environment is set up or not.
 Next, use the following command to run WEBrick web server on your machine.

 tp> cd demo tp> rails server

-It will generates auto code to start the server
+It will generate auto-code to start the server

-Now open your browser and type the following address text box.
+Now open your browser and type the following −

 It should display a message, something like, "Welcome aboard" or "Congratulations".